GopnikRobinHood/Maria/README.md

 ## To Do:

-* validation for creating users
-* add refresh token
-* export authenticate Token function
-* make routes private
-* if not logged in, redirect to login site
-* add registration for users
+* add JWS token for admin rights
-* add e-mail
-* .env variables to Heroku
 * add css